-The LightCycler® (LC®) hybridisation probe system is based on two oligonucleotide probes that hybridize, in a head-to-tail arrangement, to adjacent sequences of the target DNA (hybridisation assays).
-Each probe carries a different marker dye, the first one 3'Fluo, the second one either 5'LC®610, 5'LC®640, 5'LC®670 or 5'LC®705.
-Additionally, LC® Probes' 3'OH terminus is "capped" by a phosphate group to prevent polymerase from extending the primer during PCR reaction.
+The LightCycler® hybridization probe system is based on two oligonucleotide probes that hybridize, in a head-to-tail arrangement, to adjacent sequences of target DNA (hybridization assays).
+Each probe carries a different marker dye, the first 3'Fluo, the second 5'LC®610, 5'LC®640, 5'LC®670 or 5'LC®705.
+In addition, the 3'OH terminus of the LC® probes is "capped" by a phosphate group to prevent the polymerase from extending the primer during the PCR reaction.

 - For larger quantities, contact us!